-Seventy-five years ago in August 1945 two atom bombs were dropped on Japan killing more than two hundred thousand people and bringing an apocalyptic end to the world war that had raged since September 1939.
-Although the bombs were planned and built in America, Manchester, more than most cities, played a crucial role in the entire story, from the earliest understanding of the science involved.
+Seventy-six years ago, in August 1945, two atom bombs were dropped on Japan, killing more than two hundred thousand people and bringing an apocalyptic end to the world war that had raged since September 1939.
+Although the bombs were planned and built in America through the Manhattan Project, Manchester, more than most cities, played a crucial role in the entire story, from the earliest understanding of the science involved.

-John Dalton discovers the atom
+In the beginning John Dalton discovers the atom

-How did man get to develop something so monstrous and evil?
-Let’s go back to Manchester 1803.
-John Dalton’s atomic theory changed everything.
-It gave birth to the modern world.
-Dalton’s findings were the proof of what a number of thinkers had already postulated, that matter was made up of atoms.
-Dalton explained that atoms were the building blocks of matter.
-Iron, copper, oxygen, lead…if you broke them down you got down to one atom of these elements and that was it.
-There were other points in his atomic theory but like many scientific advances half of it was wrong.
+No one at that meeting would have realised that with his findings Dalton was inventing the modern world.
+This was the proof of what a number of thinkers had already postulated, that matter was made up of atoms, the building blocks of everything – iron, copper, oxygen, lead…if you broke them down you eventually reached one atom of these elements and that was it.
+There were other points in his atomic theory and like many scientific advances there were errors.
 Dalton’s worst notion was that there was nothing smaller than an atom.
-When he was asked what was inside an atom, he couldn’t answer.
-Nowadays everybody is familiar with all those unimaginably small particles – photons, protons, mesons, bosons – buzzing around inside the atom, not that we know too much about what’s inside them.
+When he was asked what was inside an atom, he couldn’t answer properly.
+Nowadays everybody is familiar with the names of those unimaginably small particles – photons, protons, mesons, bosons – buzzing around inside the atom, not that we know too much about what’s inside them.

-Rutherford wanted to conduct experiments on radium, this strange new metal that glowed in the dark.
-He ordered a huge stash, around a hundredweight, from Vienna.
-It was sent by ship which came into the Manchester Docks along the Manchester Ship Canal, and was then transferred to a horse and cart that headed through Old Trafford and Hulme till it reached Manchester University in Chorlton-on-Medlock.
-Rutherford and co knew that radium emitted particles.
-He called them “alpha” particles and we now know them to be parts of the gas helium.
+Rutherford and his team knew that something strange happened to radium.
+It emitted rays of some kind.
+He called them “alpha” particles; we now know them to be parts of the gas helium.
 In 1911 his team conducted a breakthrough experiment in what is now the Physics Laboratory at Manchester University.
-They set up an intricate experiment so that the radium could emit these alpha particles at a target, a layer of very thin gold foil.
-The team would then measure the deflection of the alpha particles.
+They set up an intricate experiment with radium in which the alpha particles were directed at a target, a layer of very thin gold foil.
+The team then measured the deflection of the alpha particles.
 At that time scientists believed the atom contained particles dotted about randomly, like plums in a pudding, so they expected nearly all the alpha particles to go straight through.
-But instead some of them bounced off the metal foil in all directions.
-Even more incredibly, some came right back at the source, as if they had struck striking something much more massive than the particles themselves.
-Rutherford was astonished.
+Some of them bounced off the metal foil in all directions.
+But incredibly, some came right back at the source, as if they had struck striking something much more massive than themselves.

 Ernest Rutherford splits the atom

-During the Great War, Rutherford and co were obliged to put their talents to military use.
+During the Great War, Rutherford and co were obliged to put their skills to military use.
 Their task was to work on counteracting the Germans’ submarine menace in the North Sea, but they couldn’t resist continuing to study the atom.
-In September 1917 Rutherford and his team achieved one of the greatest advances in science by accident.
-They split the atom by bombarding nitrogen atoms, which they’d placed in a glass chamber, with the alpha particles emitted by the radium.
-The atoms changed from one element into another, but not by alchemical magic.
-The nitrogen atoms disintegrated into oxygen and some sub-atomic particles.
+In September 1917 Rutherford and his team achieved one of the greatest advances in science, by accident.
+They split the atom.
+To do this they bombarded nitrogen atoms in a glass chamber with the alpha particles emitted by the radium.
+The atoms changed from one element into another as the nitrogen atoms disintegrated into oxygen and various sub-atomic particles.

 Science’s greatest discovery!